 Mississippi River spillway opening indefinitely postponed

-NEW ORLEANS (AP) — Plans to open a major Mississippi River spillway have been canceled.
+NEW ORLEANS (AP) — Plans to open a major Mississippi River spillway have been canceled, at least for the time being.

 Part of the Morganza Spillway structure northwest of Baton Rouge had been scheduled to open Sunday.
-But a U.S. Army Corps of Engineers spokesman said Thursday that the opening has been indefinitely postponed.
+But the U.S. Army Corps of Engineers said Thursday that the opening has been indefinitely postponed.

 The indefinite postponement is good news for farmers whose crops would have been lost by spillway flooding.
 The spillway covers nearly 112 square miles (290 square kilometers).
 Roughly one-third is used as farmland.